fdeschenes/bootstrap-tag/README.md

 ## Example

-I've included an example in `docs` folder.
+You can try it [here](http://fdeschenes.github.com/bootstrap-tag/).
+I've also included the example in the `docs` folder.